leather-io/mono/apps/mobile/README.md

 ### Running the application

-- `npm run start` if you want to test the app on your personal Android or iOS device
+- `pnpm run start` if you want to test the app on your personal Android or iOS device

-- `npm run ios` if you want to run it on iOS simulator
+- `pnpm run ios` if you want to run it on iOS simulator

-- `npm run android` if you want to run it on Android emulator
+- `pnpm run android` if you want to run it on Android emulator

 ## License